jrin771/Everything-LLMs-And-Robotics/PR-Guide.md

 ERROR FIX: [README.MD/PROJECT DEMO/SPOT GPT], The link was replaced with a working link

 ## ADMINISTRATIVE CHANGES <a name="administrative-changes"></a>
-This is more informal since it is intended to be a catch-all, but if you have an idea for how to improve Everything-LLMs-And-Robotics then follow this format:
+This is more informal since it is intended to be a catch-all, but if you have an idea for how to improve Everything-LLMs-And-Robotics then follow this format, which if approved will be implemented ASAP.
+Try to keep suggestions as small and modular.
+If you have a very big idea, send multiple pull requests to allow for your vision to be more clearly articulated:
 ```
 WHAT IS YOUR IDEA: Brief description
 "SO WHAT?"
 (WHY SHOULD WE DO THIS): Brief Description